mattermost/mattermost-plugin-demo/server/README.md

 ### OnActivate

-This sample implementation logs a message to the sample channel whenever the plugin is activated.
+This demo implementation logs a message to the demo channel whenever the plugin is activated.

 ### OnDeactivate

-This sample implementation logs a debug message to the server logs whenever the plugin is activated.
+This demo implementation logs a debug message to the server logs whenever the plugin is activated.

 ## [configuration.go](configuration.go)

 ### OnConfigurationChange

-This sample implementation ensures the configured sample user and channel are created for use by the plugin.
+This demo implementation ensures the configured demo user and channel are created for use by the plugin.

 ## [channel\_hooks.go](channel_hooks.go)

 ### ChannelHasBeenCreated

-This sample implementation logs a message to the sample channel whenever a channel is created.
+This demo implementation logs a message to the demo channel whenever a channel is created.

 ### UserHasJoinedChannel

-This sample implementation logs a message to the sample channel whenever a user joins a channel.
+This demo implementation logs a message to the demo channel whenever a user joins a channel.

 ### UserHasLeftChannel

-This sample implementation logs a message to the sample channel whenever a user leaves a channel.
+This demo implementation logs a message to the demo channel whenever a user leaves a channel.

 ## [command\_hooks.go](command_hooks.go)

 ### ExecuteCommand

-This sample implementation responds to a `/sample_plugin` command, allowing the user to enable or disable the sample plugin's hooks functionality (but leave the command and webapp enabled).
+This demo implementation responds to a `/demo_plugin` command, allowing the user to enable or disable the demo plugin's hooks functionality (but leave the command and webapp enabled).

 ## [http\_hooks.go](http_hooks.go)

 ### ServeHTTP

-This sample implementation sends back whether or not the plugin hooks are currently enabled.
+This demo implementation sends back whether or not the plugin hooks are currently enabled.
 It is used by the web app to recover from a network reconnection and synchronize the state of the plugin's hooks.